 Weekend rides and repair culture in Glasgow

-Born from a shared interest in off-road cycling and social repair, Magic is a club with no set route.
-Members build, break, and ride bikes together, often out of hours and out of town.
+Born from a shared interest in road cycling and social repair, Magic is a club with no set route.
+Members build, break, and ride bikes together, often out of hours and in the town.
 Their scarf – part identity marker, part souvenir – documents those shared moments in motion.